Loretta Yang

 Loretta Hui-shan Yang or Yang Hui-shan (楊惠姍) is a Taiwanese film actress and contemporary glass artist.

-She is a two-time winner of the Best Leading Actress award at the Golden Horse Awards and winner of the Best Actress prize at the Asia-Pacific Film Festival, as well as an artist of Chinese glass or liuli.
-"Beauty transformed" is how Japanese critics have described the multiple talents of Loretta Hui-Shan Yang.
+She is a two-time winner of the Best Leading Actress award at the Golden Horse Awards and winner of the Best Actress prize at the Asia-Pacific Film Festival.

-Loretta Yang was named Best Leading Actress in the 21st and 22nd Golden Horse Film Awards ceremony.
-She was the first actress who won this award two years in a row.

-Having committed herself to Chinese glass for more than a decade, she has single-handedly rediscovered the technique of cire-perdue glass casting.
-She has used this technique to create works with a traditional Chinese artistic flare.

 She graduated from Taiwan Women Providence University.

 Personal life

 Loretta Yang starred opposite Chang Yi in several movies in the 80s.
 Yang and Chang both left the film industry and restarted life in glass art.

 Film

 Jade Love or Yuqing Sao (1984)

 In Jade Love, Loretta Yang played the main protagonist.
 The movie is based on a novella with the same name written by Kenneth Pai Hsien-yung.
 The story revolves around a female domestic worker who falls in love with a younger man.
 The film was well-known for the love-making scenes between Loretta Yang and Chang Yi, who continue to work together after this initial appearance.